james-maloney/pdf-service/README.md

-# wkhtmltopdf kubernetes setup template
+# wkhtmltopdf kubernetes service template

 Template used to setup wkhtmltopdf as a Kubernetes service.
 The service defaults to internal use only.